datacarpentry/python-ecology-lesson/setup.md

 ### Miniconda installation

-Miniconda is a "light" version of Anaconda that you can install instead.
+Miniconda is an alternative "light" version of Anaconda.
-If you install and use Miniconda you will also need to install the workshop packages.
+If you install and use Miniconda you will also need to install all the workshop packages.

 #### Download and install Miniconda